SolhavenGames/Elementals-of-Tulia/README.md

 - Gods declare that Hellfire is simply an anomaly and decide to wait for more evidence before action, angering Nature.
 - Nature no longer trusts anyone, and begins investigating each and every elemental for forbidden energies, beginning with the Firen.
 - Irision (Firen) sends warriors to Earth to recover Ember after concluding that she wields Hellfire with Tixolam's help.
 - **_Teira_** leaves the refugee camp, with a mission to find her remaining family members.
-She awakens her val, entering Space Gate I.
+She awakens her val, entering Space Gate I, which urges her to isolate.
 ## T-Year 913
 - Nature finishes investigating every Firen, finding that only Ember currently wields Hellfire.
 It now moves to investigate Airren elementals.
+- Phlanax World Government creates the "Peacekeepers", a force that wanders in attempts to find and protect civilians.
 - Rutt successfully escorts **_Is’ale_** to Earth, cooperating with the local government.
 (E-Year 2026)
 - Zero reaches Bane Gate III after assassinating a Naturine General.
 The sudden confusion from the shift of Gates brings the military of Tixolam to grant him a small vacation.
 - **_Spara_** unlocks Subzero, getting the attention of Nature who blames Ice.